Cyfrin/Updraft/courses/solidity/1-simple-storage/6-errors-and-warnings/+page.md

 ## 🧑‍💻 Test yourself

 1. 📕 What's the difference between a warning and an error?
 Make an example of each.
-2. 🧑‍💻 Make a written list (or a bookmark in your browser) with at least 3 useful online resources that can help you solve future bugs.
+2. 🧑‍💻 Make a written list (or a bookmark in your browser) with at least 3 useful online resources will help you solve future bugs.

 [Back to top](#top)